Skip to main content

 von-Hippel Lindau (VHL)

-Dr Halliday and a member of Prof Downes' team from Ophthalmology see patients with VHL, or who may have VHL, for an annual screening appointment and advice.
+Dr Halliday, with colleagues from ophthalmology and endocrinology see patients with VHL, or who may have VHL, for an annual screening appointment and advice.

 Neurofibromatosis Type 2 (NF2)